stevenarellano/stevenarellano/README.md

 ## About Me

 I'm here to develop personal projects, help professional enterprises, and compete in hackathons!
-Follow me as I embark on the mastering of **web development**, **web3 technologies**, and **data structures and algorithms**.
+Follow me as I embark on the mastering of **web development**, the **IoT**, and **data structures and algorithms**.

 ## Check out what I'm currently working on 🛰️